dsyang/zola-water/README.md

 auteurices = [ "foobar" ]
 ```

+**Note**: I'm not sure if that's a feature or an anti-feature, for reasons explained here : https://zola.discourse.group/t/rfc-internationalization-system-rework/546/20 .

+**TODO**: Implement/Document translations for display name and description of taxonomies.

 # Template widgets

 The theme features some nice, user-friendly content-organizing patterns such as described in [this article](https://staticadventures.netlib.re/blog/multi-column-layout/).